cjus/node-neo4j-presentation/presentation/readme.md

 Nodes are sometimes referred to as hubs when more than one path (or link) coverages.

-In New York City, train stations have network hubs (at 34th and 42nd streets) which allow one to switch trains and travel other parts of the subway's network graph.
-In the map below we can see that at Times Square we can switch to the N, Q, R, S, W, 1, 2, 3, or 7 trains.
+The New York City subway system has hubs at 34th and 42nd street, which allow one to switch trains and travel other parts of the subway's network graph.
+In the map below we can see that at 42nd street and Times Square we can switch to the N, Q, R, S, W, 1, 2, 3, or 7 trains.

 <img src="timessquare.png" width="300"/>